filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 Filament v4 Beta brings a wide range of improvements designed to make your development experience faster, more consistent, and easier to maintain.
 Since it's still in `beta`, now is the perfect time to explore the new features and share feedback.
 If you need a `stable` version, refer to the [3.x documentation](../docs/3.x).

+To upgrade your app to Filament v4 beta, please read the [upgrade guide](../docs/4.x/upgrade-guide).
+To install Filament v4 into a new app, please visit the [installation guide](../docs/4.x/introduction/installation).

 Special thanks to [Dan Harrin](https://github.com/danharrin) for his incredible work on Filament v4!